ricardobrein/ricardobrein/README.md

 **AI** allows me to explore different fields of knowledge and discover something new every day, thats why i decided to learn in a self-taught way.
 So, although I don't like titles and labels, I have to define my goal.
 The way I would like to participate, is something like a [FullStack Data Scientist](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/)

+> _"We are drowning in information and starving for knowledge"_. — John Naisbitt.

-But I couldn't really consider myself a scientist.
-I am just an enthusiast who utilizes and with the tools created by these remarkable individuals, there aren't enough words to express my gratitude.
+But, I couldn't really consider myself a scientist.
+I am just an enthusiast who manipulate and try to get the most of the tools created by remarkable individuals, there aren't enough words to express my gratitude.
 I aspire to be like them!

-I've learned through self-study and various professional certifications such as Python programming, Artificial Intelligence applied to Business, Big Data Architecture, Agile, Scrum and Data analytics, deploying models (MLOps) and business intelligence.
+I've learned through self-study and various professional certifications such as Python programming, Statistics, Artificial Intelligence applied to Business, Big Data Architecture, Agile, Scrum, Data analytics, deploying models (MLOps) and business intelligence.

 In all this path, something that really appeals to me is what we could call Data Engineering / MLOps – it involves the process of extracting data from a source, training, testing, and deploying machine/deep learning models to its intended destination, so they can be utilized by anyone.